Kiranlewis/Portfolio/README.md

-# Data_Portfolio
+# Data Portfolio Projects
-Here is a collection of my portfolio projects
+This repository provides a sample of Data projects using SQL and POWERBI